 NH Scholarship Fund

 The NH scholarship Fund provides scholarships for New Hampshire students who are struggling in their current public school to allow them to attend a private school that is a better fit for them and their learning needs.
-They also provide scholarships for homeschooling expenses.
 The deadline to apply for the 2018-2019 school year is June 1, 2018.

 Visit their website for more information.